 All students must complete a minimum of 102 semester hours of graduate study plus 3 hours of internship credit, for a total of 105 semester hours.
-In addition to coursework, students must pass the comprehensive examination, complete an introductory practicum or thesis, and complete at least two doctoral practica (supervised clinical training in the community), a pre-doctoral internship, and a doctoral project.
+In addition to coursework, students must pass the comprehensive examination, complete an introductory practicum, and complete at least three doctoral practica (supervised clinical training in the community), a pre-doctoral internship, and a doctoral project.

 The standard course load for a full-time student in the PsyD program is 12 semester hours each fall and spring semester and from one to three courses in summer semesters.
 Students must complete at least 30 semester hours of work in a 24-month period.
 For at least one of those two years, the student must be at Roosevelt on a full-time basis.
 Thus, students must complete at least two consecutive semesters of full-time study before becoming eligible for the doctoral degree.